 Beside from stimulating our natural immunity, the probiotics prepare the walls of the intestines to absorb the nutrients and stimulate the production of essential vitamins like A, B, and K. they also have been linked to play a key role in our mood and internal biochemistry.
 This explains the direct link between a healthy gut and a healthy positive mind.
 And vice versa – imbalances in the gut flora creates mood swings, anxiety, and may even lead to depressive states and ADD.
-So, make sure you take enough probiotic foods (or high quality supplements) that will boost your health and calm the mind.
+So, make sure you take enough probiotic foods (or high-quality supplements) that will boost your health and calm the mind.
 Good examples are fermented food (sauerkraut, pickles), Bulgarian (and Greek) yogurt, kefir, colostrum, etc.

 Wholegrain foods and flour

 Switching from processed white flour to wholegrain cereal can have a significant positive effect on the mind and body.
 And the logic behind this goes back to the beneficial colon bacteria from the previous point.
 The fiber coming from wholegrain foods is the favorite ingredient in the gut flora’s diet.
 It helps them keep the healthy balance between the beneficial and the malevolent bacteria.
 This again results in better bowel movement, stronger immunity, better mood, and of course, slimmer body!
-Fiber rich foods are essential for your healthy ADHD diet plan!
+Fiber-rich foods are essential for your healthy ADHD diet plan!
 Pay extra attention to them!

 Omega 3 fatty acids

 We usually think that fat is not very healthy, and to some degree that’s true.
-But there are certainly different types of fat – thermally or chemically processes (like fried food) and cold pressed oils (like extra virgin olive oil).
+But there are certainly different types of fat – thermally or chemically processes (like fried food) and cold-pressed oils (like extra virgin olive oil).
 The ADHD diet study showed that there is a big difference in our bodies’ reactions to these two main types of fat.
-The highly processes fried food (containing the so called “trans fats”) contributes to the problem and causes various health related issues, like obesity, low energy, and chronic fatigue.
+The highly processes fried food (containing the so-called “trans fats”) contributes to the problem and causes various health-related issues, like obesity, low energy, and chronic fatigue.
 On the other hand, the healthy types of fat were worked extremely beneficially to the participants.
 They were regularly taking foods and supplement containing high amounts of Omega-3 and Omega-6, and the results were very encouraging!
 These oils improved the brain activity, increased the energy, and actually promoted healthy weight maintenance!
 So, definitely, not all fats are made equal!
-Cold pressed oils (like sunflower, pumpkin seed, flax seed, and cod liver oil) and butters (coconut, cocoa, etc.) are excellent sources of Omega 3 and Omega 6 fatty acids!
+Cold pressed oils (like sunflower, pumpkin seed, flax seed, and cod liver oil) and butter (coconut, cocoa, etc.) are excellent sources of Omega 3 and Omega 6 fatty acids!
 Definitely an excellent addition to any healthy diet!